MattCCC/fetchff/README.md

 ✅ **Immutable:** Every request has its own instance.

-✅ **Isomorphic:** Comptabile with Node.js, Deno and modern browsers.
+✅ **Isomorphic:** Compatible with Node.js, Deno and modern browsers.

 ✅ **Type Safe:** Strongly typed and written in TypeScript.